 What is the American Dream?
 Before the economic recession began 3 years ago, many Americans may have described the American dream as having a big house, big car and access to lots of credit so that they too could live like the rich and fabulous.
 But after millions of Americans lost their jobs to business contraction, their homes to foreclosure and their access to easy credit to the credit crisis, many are beginning to wonder if they can live the American dream without all the glitz and debt.
 For Americans who have filed bankruptcy or who are considering bankruptcy, it is important to understand that living the American dream does not require that you take on a lifetime of crippling debt, a matter of fact if you want to enjoy a true fresh financial start, debtors must understand that minimizing and eliminating debt where possible is essential to living the American Dream our forefathers envisioned.
-Below are a few tips for those debtors who are emerging from bankruptcy and want to live the American dream without all the debt:

 - The irony of living the American Dream after bankruptcy is that you must in fact rebuild your credit.
 Credit worthiness in not just about the ability to get credit cards and signature loans.
 Good credit can mean the difference between being employed or unemployed, living in a good neighborhood or a bad neighborhood.
 Many employers look at the credit reports of job candidates before the hire them and even if a debtor wants to simply rent an apartment they must at least have decent credit.